 - The Debtor has made good faith efforts to repay.

-The loan might qualify for an administrative discharge or another program.
+Fourth, the loan might qualify for an administrative discharge or another program.
 The nice part is, many administrative discharges or rehabilitations are simple, short forms.
-Interestingly, We and Salt list over 60 programs that repay the loan or help repay the loan.
-For your further information, the following are just some of the more popular administrative discharges:
+Interestingly, our office and Salt have listed over 60 programs that repay the loan or help repay the loan.
+For your further information, the following are just some of the more popular administrative discharges found on StudentAid.Gov:

 - Stolen Identity